zhuqiwen/rivet-add-on-boilerplate-lite/workshop-tutorials/word-counter.md

-# Rivet Add-on: Word Counter
+# Rivet add-on: Word counter
 Create an add-on that displays the number of words typed or remaining in a `textarea`.

 ## How it should work